evandrosouza-developer/ps2tomsxUSB/README.md

 # Why not STM32F103C8T6 Blue Pill?

 Because Blue Pill has no 5V tolerant pins available to connect PS/2 + MSX + Serial + USB, unlike Black Pill.
 Even serial (UART) was feasibled using a 3.3V only port.
-Although, this limitation came with a bonus: The need of a cheaper and greater avaiability 32KB flash MCU: STM32F103C6T6
+Although, this limitation came with a bonus: The need of a cheaper and greater availability 32KB flash MCU: STM32F103C6T6

 # Dependencies